-In February of 2013, I co-founded Dietitians for Professional Integrity with 13 dietitian colleagues (I am also the group’s Strategic Director).
+In February of 2013, I co-founded Dietitians for Professional Integrity with some of my dietitian colleagues (I am also the group’s Strategic Director).
 We advocate for ethical and socially responsible partnerships within the Academy of Nutrition and Dietetics.
 Follow us as we address a very troublesome issue negatively impacting the credential we worked so hard to earn.
 The group was formed after the publication of Michele Simon’s report on the Academy of Nutrition and Dietetics, titled “And Now: A Word From Our Sponsors”, which I highly recommend you read for a thorough background on the topic.

 Below are some articles — in reverse chronological order — I have written or been quoted in since I closed Small Bites in June of 2012:

 Dietitians Take Aim At Food Industry Sponsorships (MedPage Today)